Maximum Mileage: 12 Easy Ways to Extend the Life of Your Running Shoes

 7. Switch Up the Terrain

-“Not all surfaces are created equal,” Coach Bennett points out.
-“You don’t need as much cushioning when you’re running on grass.
-It’s doing some of the work for you.”
+"Not all surfaces are created equal", Coach Bennett points out.
+"You don't need as much cushioning when you're running on grass.
+It's doing some of the work for you".
 When you can, he suggests rotating in softer surfaces (grass, trails, track, beach) to give your gear and body a break.
-It’s a tip he used to offer his high school track and cross-country runners, for whom buying multiple pairs of running shoes often wasn’t possible.
+It's a tip he used to offer his high-school athletics and cross-country runners, for whom buying multiple pairs of running shoes often wasn't possible.
 But even elite runners like Craig still swear by it.

-“We run 70 to 100 miles a week, and the goal is to find a soft surface,” Craig says of his team training regimen, adding that his preferred turf is cinder track.
-“If you’re running on concrete, you’re compressing [your shoes] way more.”
+"We run 70 to 100 miles a week and the goal is to find a soft surface", Craig says of his team training programme, adding that his preferred turf is cinder track.
+"If you're running on concrete, you're compressing [your shoes] way more".

-Know your numbers — specifically, your mileage.
-EKIN Jo Micheli demonstrates how easy (and automatic) it is to keep track of with the Nike Run Club app.
-Other times, Jo opts for a more analog method: marking new shoes with a “born-on date” and ballparking monthly miles from there.
+Know your numbers—specifically, your mileage.
+EKIN Jo Micheli demonstrates how easy (and automatic) it is to keep track of with the Nike Run Club App.
+Other times, Jo opts for a more analogue method: marking new shoes with a "born-on date" and ballparking monthly miles from there.

 8. Track Your Miles

 For running shoes, age is just a number.
-How long you’ve had them matters less than how many miles you’ve racked up in them.
-As Coach Bennett puts it, “it’s not a carton of milk” — they don’t have an expiration date, so feel free to dust off an old pair that hasn’t gotten much use.
-But once you’re rolling, be sure to keep an eye on the mileage.
+How long you've had them matters less than how many miles you've racked up in them.
+As Coach Bennett puts it, "it's not a carton of milk"—they don't have an expiry date, so feel free to dust off an old pair that hasn't been used much.
+But once you're rolling, make sure you keep an eye on the mileage.

-While mileage isn’t the be-all end-all of your shoe’s life span, it is the easiest way to gauge their approximate status.
+While mileage isn't the be-all and end-all of your shoe's lifespan, it is the easiest way to gauge their approximate status.
 According to Nike quality engineers, most of our shoe designs are tested to last a minimum of 200 to 300 miles.
-The key word there being “minimum” — so if you hit that mark and your shoes still look and feel great, don’t discard them just yet!
-They may have gas still left in the tank.
+The key word there being "minimum"—so if you hit that mark and your shoes still look and feel great, don't discard them just yet!
+They may have something left in the tank.